engineyard/ey-docs/pages/cloud-updates-december-2011.md

 Version 1.4.14 of the engineyard gem contains these enhancements:

 * Deploy logs now show more information for failing deploys.
 * Show the user name of the person who triggers a deploy as deployed_by in deploy hooks.
+(See [[Using deploy hooks|use-deploy-hooks-with-engine-yard-cloud]].)
 * Minor fix for checking the status of applications that have not yet been deployed.

 <a href=#update8><h2 id="update8">Fix: An issue with New Relic Server Monitoring</h2></a>